newgentdigital/kloey/README.md

     this CC0 or use of the Work.
 ```

-Some of the dependencies and other assets used thru out the software are licensed under different licenses than a ``CC0-1.0`` license.
+Some of the dependencies and other assets used throughout the software are licensed under different licenses than a ``CC0-1.0`` license.
 Please check with the respective rights holders for more information.